-a.
+.
 Medical Examination: All students admitted to undergraduate nursing programs must present a certificate of satisfactory medical examination from the University of Alberta Health Centre.
-Students in the BScN-Collaborative Program, the BScN-After Degree Program, the BScN-Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN- Program must present this certificate to the Faculty of Nursing at the beginning of Year 1.
-Students in the BScN- Bilingual Program must present this certificate to the Faculty of Nursing at the beginning of Year 2.
+Students in the BScN Collaborative Program and the LPN Stream of this Program, the BScN-After Degree Program, the BScN-Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must present this certificate to the Faculty of Nursing at the beginning of Year 1.
+Students in the BScN-Bilingual Program must present this certificate to the Faculty of Nursing at the beginning of Year 2.
 The medical examination must include testing for Hepatitis B, a varicella titre, and a two-step tuberculin test.